-With summer upon you, you’re probably trying to find a way to increase your sun time.
-One simple method is bicycling.
+With summer upon you, you’re probably trying to find a way to increase your sun time, and breath fresh air while exercising.
+One of the best ways to do all these three things at once is cycling.
 However, with as many styles of bikes, there are on the market, it may be confusing to know what’s perfect for you.
-One such bike is the comfort bike.

 The Comfort Bike Explained

 Unless you’re a die-hard bicyclist, you’ve probably never heard of the comfort bike.
 That being said, it’s probably very likely that you’ve seen one without even realizing it.
 The comfort bike is crafted exactly for what it sounds like – comfort and leisure.
 Unlike the mountain bike, which is made for harder and rougher terrain, the comfort bike is designed to be used for smooth terrain and short jaunts.

 The wheels of a comfort bike are 26 inches and wider than mountain bikes.
 This is to create a smoother ride, so you’ve not jostled around while running errands.
 They also contain suspension systems to remove some of the shocks as you bike over potholes or rocks.
 Finally, the seat itself is usually made of a material that’s softer, so you have more comfort when sitting.
 Sometimes the seat includes a suspension for extra comfort for the heavy riders.

 This article will focus on the best comfort bikes of 2018.
 Not only will it cover comfort bike reviews, but it will also offer up the best comfort bike for the money that you can buy.
 For those who want a simple, smooth ride for enjoyment or to run errands, then this article will equip you with the information you need.